 Once the anesthesiologist and recovery nurses feel you are fully recovered, you will be allowed to go home with a companion.
-General criteria used to establish when you can leave include: you are able to urinate, take fluids orally and able to ambulate with the assistance of a walking aid, cane, crutch or walker.
+General criteria used to establish when you can leave include: you are able to urinate, take fluids orally, and able to ambulate with the assistance of a walking aid – cane, crutch or walker.
 You must have a responsible adult to assist you at home as you cannot drive yourself nor be left alone for the first 24 hours.
-Ordinarily from check-in to departure from the center is about 2.5 to 3 hours.
+Ordinarily, arthroscopic knee surgery, from check-in to departure from the center, takes about 2.5 to 3 hours.

-For most patients recovery from knee arthroscopy done for a partial meniscectomy is relatively quick.
-Most patients are able to weight bear on the surgical knee immediately after surgery with no assisting support or at most with the aid of a cane.
-Although the knee can be painful, for the most part it is tolerable for most patients and low level narcotic pain meds or Tylenol will usually suffice for pain control.
+For most patients, recovery from arthroscopic knee surgery done for a partial meniscectomy is relatively quick.
+Most patients are able to bear weight on the surgical knee immediately after surgery with no assisting support or at most with the aid of a cane.
+Although the knee can be painful, for the most part it is tolerable for most patients, and low level narcotic pain meds or Tylenol will usually suffice for pain control.

 Physical Therapy is an important part of recovery from any joint surgery.
 Stiffness, weakness and persistent pain can result on a long term basis without therapy.
 For most patients, however, physical therapy can be done with some basic guidance if the patient is willing and motivated to do the therapy.
 Our program will give you the exercises that have been approved by therapists and the Academy of Orthopaedic Surgeons as the ones which, if done, have the highest probability of returning you quickly to your chosen activity.